 - Cheese slices (not too salty)

-In this recipe, you can add chopped carrots, chopped bell peppers, and thinly sliced cabbage.
+In this recipe, you can add chopped carrots, bell peppers, and thinly sliced cabbage.

-Coarsely Mash boiled eggs with a help of a fork.
-Mix everything together until well combined.
+Coarsely Mash boiled eggs with the help of a fork.
+Mix everything until well combined.
 Adjust the spice level.

-A hint of hot sauce can bring that kick but it is totally optional.
+A hint of hot sauce can bring that kick, but it is optional.

-Apply a preferred amount of egg salad mixture on a slice of white bread or whole wheat bread.
+Apply a preferred egg salad mixture to a slice of white or whole wheat bread.
 Cover it with another slice.
 Enjoy a cold sandwich.
 The cold egg sandwiches refrigerate quite well for a couple of days.

-Not only as a cold sandwich you can enjoy that with warm toasted bread too.
+Not only as a cold sandwich, but you can also enjoy that with warm toasted bread too.